 A massive overpopulation of cats and dogs means that approximately 3.7 million animals that live in shelters have to be euthanized each year due to a lack of willing adopters.
-This is a heart-breaking figure for any animal lover, and many responsible owners are now choosing to neuter or spay their pets to help prevent more animals going without loving homes.
+This is a heart-breaking figure for any animal lover, and many responsible owners are now choosing to neuter or spay their pets to help prevent more animals from going without loving homes.

 Neutering is the removal of testicles in male animals and spaying is the removal of the uterus and ovaries of females.

 Aside from overpopulation, there are plenty of other reasons why you should consider neutering or spaying your pets, including a number of serious health benefits.
-Here are some examples why we highly recommend this procedure for your pet.
+Here are some examples of why we highly recommend this procedure for your pet.

 Neutering your male pet at 6 months or after will prevent them from developing testicular cancer.
-It will also reduce the risk of perianal
+It will also reduce the risk of perianal tumors.

 Spaying your female cat or dog before their first heat will prevent uterine infections and breast cancer, which is fatal in 90% of cats and 50% of dogs.